What’s New?

 • ActorsWithTag = “FluxHide“: Every actor that uses this tag will be added to the list of excluded objects.

-• Use M_PhantomMesh material to render mesh ONLY during processing ground (invisible in the world).
-It is good for imitating soft slopes of waterfalls or creating an alternative version of the ground when the environment is more complicated (like indoor meshes).
+• Use the M_PhantomMesh material to render the mesh ONLY during processing the ground capture (which is invisible to the world).
+This technique is good for imitating soft slopes of waterfalls or creating an alternative version of the ground when the environment is more complicated (like indoor meshes).

 Solving issues

-In case of problems, bugs, or unexpected behavior, the debug preview option is the most crucial feature in the domain actors.
-It shows a height map that will be used to block the water on the scene.
+If something is not rendering properly in the height map, you can investigate what is happening without simulating the fluid.
+The debug preview option is the most crucial feature for domain actors.
+It shows a height map that will block the water on the scene in case of problems, bugs, or unexpected behavior.

 There are many ways to configure the debug preview: